anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

         return x+1
 ```

-!!! note
-    Though the graphs are directed, we can establish certain [trigger rules](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#trigger-rules){:target="_blank"} for each task to execute on conditional successes or failures of the parent tasks.
+> Though the graphs are directed, we can establish certain [trigger rules](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#trigger-rules){:target="_blank"} for each task to execute on conditional successes or failures of the parent tasks.

 ### Operators